BhavyaKheni08/argus-vc/README.md

 **Argus VC** is an agentic AI system designed to automate the initial due diligence process for Venture Capital firms.
 It employs a **Hub-and-Spoke** architecture where a central Router orchestrates specialized agents to analyze a startup's pitch deck from multiple angles, culminating in a rigorous validation loop ("The Critic") before generating a final Investment Memo.

 ## 🏗 Concept & Architecture
-Yes, absolutely.
-A visual flow is perfect for explaining the "Hub-and-Spoke" architecture.

-Here is the Mermaid code specifically designed for Argus VC.
-It accurately reflects the parallel processing of your agents (Sherlock, Researcher, CFO) and the critical validation step before the final output.

-Copy the code below and paste it into your README.md right after the "Concept & Architecture" section (or anywhere you prefer).

-Updated README Section with Diagram
-Markdown

-The system mimics a real investment committee.

 ```mermaid
 graph TD